 Vegetable Container gardening is great for small spaces, if you’re renting or selling your home and don't want a permanent garden, or just want a nice smelling plant at your front door.
 With Container Gardening, you can have an Organic Vegetable Garden in a pot!

 There are also some plants that would be best put into a container even if you have lots of space.
-Invasive herbs are best grown in a pot so they don’t take over your veggie patch.
-These are listed on my Herbs page.
+Invasive herbs are best grown in a pot so they don't take over your veggie patch.
+You'll find a few of these listed on my Organic Herb Gardening Page

 A challenge for container gardening can be the watering.
 Even if you have an abundant water supply it is worth implementing these ideas as they’ll save you time as well as water.